VRASneakPeek/-VRASneakPeek/README.md

 5. When you feel confident, stop the application from running and uncomment the following lines of code
 ![](img/codeCommented.png)
 6. Start the app again, now again browse to the second tab and hit start to start the webcam
-7. FYI: MAKE SURE TO STOP THE ROBOT IN TIME, there is always some delay on the gesture control in combination with steer robot command
+7. FYI: MAKE SURE TO STOP THE ROBOT IN TIME, there is always some delay on the gesture control in combination with steer robot command.
+A good tip is to make the robot stop a few times on the road ahead to the finish line to get a good feel of stopping and starting.
 8. With what you’ve learned above, you should be able to steer the robot forward and make it stop in time 😉
 9. Steer your robot over the finish line!
 Claim your prize…